-As the tour progressed, and I watched the care with which old 8 mm films, VHS tapes, slides and photos were treated, it occurred to me that there’s a lot we, as descendants and parents, ought to be doing to preserve the output of human memory factories.
+As the tour progressed, I watched the care with which old 8 mm films, VHS tapes, slides and photos were treated.
+It struck me that we descendants and parents ought to be doing to preserve the output of human memory factories.
 Especially those memory factories of loved ones that don’t have the precision of recall that their owners would like.

 Handling All Memories with Care